Video on mother goddesses and fertility cults

 The Classical period in Greece (after 500 BC) brings us to the Triple Goddess that symbolized the three stages of women: the maiden, the mother and the crone, each of which is associated with the new, full and waning Moon.
 The most famous ancient Triple Goddess was the Roman Goddess Diana, who had the triple aspects as huntress, the moon and of the underworld.
 Diana incorporated aspects of the Greek goddess Hecate and of Artemis the Greek goddess of hunting, wild nature, and chastity.
 Artemis’ most famous cult site was as a fertility goddess at the Temple of Artemis at Ephesus, one of the Seven Wonders of the Ancient World.

 Both Diana and Hecate seem to be originally only maiden goddesses later conflated with the three Fates, who controlled the destiny of mortals and corresponded to the phases of the moon.
 Diana and Hecate then acquired the additional mother and crone characteristics.
 The Greek Fates are equivalent to three Norns of Norse myth, Urd, Verdandi, and Skuld, who weaved the fates of mankind.
 The Hindu religion has its own version of the Triple Goddess or Tridevi.
 And the three Charities were goddesses of charm, beauty, nature, human creativity, goodwill, and fertility in Greek mythology.
 Often one goddess did not possess all three aspects but would be part of a triad with other goddesses.
 So, Hecate might represent the crone or the waning moon, Artemis the maiden or crescent moon and Aphrodite the mother or full moon.
-These would and did change depending on the location, the time and the context.
+These would change depending on the location, the time and the context.

 But always the underlying theme remained that of fertility, nurture and creation.
 All these mother goddesses of old had their own worship and fertility cults, which continued for millennia, revering the female as sacred and as giver of life.
 Worship included various rites that differed across regions and seasons to ensure continuity of the natural life-cycle.
 Traces of them also flowed into Christianity.

-A lot of this mythology has flowed into popular culture and into neo-pagan religions, evolving as it did so.
+A lot of this mythology has flowed into popular culture and into Neo-pagan religions, evolving as it did so.

-Suffice it to say, before the rise of male-centred monolithic religions, women were goddesses.
+Suffice it to say, before the rise of male-centered monolithic religions, women were goddesses.
 The cults of the mother goddesses garnered their worship because they possessed distinct characters that signified the cycle of life and the stages of the Moon.
 Perhaps it is time to bring that back.

 All images Public Domain, Creative Commons.
 Catalhoyuk Figurines from Catalhoyuk Research Project